Become a Certified Sensory Inclusion Facilitator for Education

 Certification, 60-days' access plus drop-in sessions and forum support for only £395.

-Instant access on enrolment Invoice.
+Instant access on enrolment.

 PO / Invoicing available for schools.